 Sessions begin at 9:30 a.m.
 Lunch will be provided.
-Tuesday afternoon until 2:00 p.m. and Wednesday are devoted to registration and student interviews.
+Tuesday afternoon (1:30 - 4:00 pm) and Wednesday morning (9:30 noon) are devoted to registration & student interviews.
 Classes commence on the following Monday.

-Convocation & graduation
+Convocation & Graduation

-All students registered at the seminary (except for correspondence students) are also required to attend both the Fall Convocation and the Spring Graduation.
+All students registered at the seminary (except for correspondence students) are required to attend both the Fall Convocation and the Spring Graduation.

-Academic probation, warning and expulsion
+Academic probation, warning, and expulsion